NIAEFEUP/niployments-old/server-configs/apache/README.md

 If possible, test the configuration in your computer, including running `apachectl configtest` to verify the validity of the syntax.

 After adding a site, don't forget that is not enabled by default.
 See [this section](#enabling-sites) for details on how to enable a site.

+**Note:** When extending what was done in `routing.conf`, if using automated deployments via Docker, do not use `http://ni.fe.up.pt:3000` (3000 is just an example, this goes for any port) as this will not work.
+Use `http://localhost:3000` instead.
+I'm not entirely sure why this happens but it was the case when setting the server back up again.
+As such, using localhost is recommended since it works for both cases.

 ## Enabling sites